DJ Thornton

 I completed my undergraduate degrees in Pure Math (with Honours) and Commerce.
 My 2019 honours thesis was on the theory of the giant component and information cascades in random graphs.

 Outside of academia, I love music, philosophy, coffee, and most importantly spending time with my family.
 My wife and I also run a paediatric occupational therapy clinic.
-You can find some photos of my wonderful family here.
+You can find some photos of my family here.

 news